beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > Any JavaScript code within the curly braces is evaluated and the result of this evaluation is embedded into the defined place in the HTML produced by the component.

-Jeglicher Javascriptcode innerhalb der geschwungenen Klammer wird ausgewertet und das Ergebnis dieser Auswertung wird in seinem definiert Platz im HTML eingefügt, dass der Komponent ausgibt.
+Jeglicher Javascriptcode innerhalb der geschwungenen Klammern wird ausgewertet und das Ergebnis davon wird in seinem jeweiligem Platz im HTML-Code eingefügt.

 ## JSX

 > It seems like React components are returning HTML markup.
 However, this is not the case.
 The layout of React components is mostly written using JSX.
 Although JSX looks like HTML, we are actually dealing with a way to write JavaScript.
 Under the hood, JSX returned by React components is compiled into JavaScript.

 Es sieht so aus als würden React-Komponenten HTML ausgeben, was aber nicht der Fall ist.
-React-Kompenenten werden meisten in JSX geschrieben.
-Auch wenn JSX wir HTML aussieht, handelt es sich tatsächlich um einen anderen Weg Javascript zu schreiben:
+React-Kompenenten werden meistens in JSX geschrieben.
+Auch wenn JSX wie HTML aussieht, handelt es sich tatsächlich um eine andere Art Javascript zu schreiben:

 > After compiling, our application looks like this: